komodorio/docs/docs/Integrations/Datadog-Monitor-Notification.md

 ### Confirmation and testing

 1. Dynamic Komodor link will be added to your next DataDog alert.
-2. the link will include the relevant information.
+2. The link will include the relevant information.

 #### Testing

 1. For an end-to-end testing, add the dynamic link to a test monitor and use the 'Test Notification' button in DataDog.
-2. Use the generated link in your alert provider, check that it directs you to the correct service in Komodor.
+2. Use the generated link in your alert provider and make sure it directs you to the correct service in Komodor.
 3. If the link fails, check the [dynamic link prerequisites](https://docs.komodor.com/Integrations/Datadog-Monitor-Notification.html##prerequisites).

 ### See also